Regularized Periods and the global Gan-Gross-Prasad conjecture : The case of $U(n+2r) \times U(n)$: Introduction

-Subsequent to the completion of this paper, we became aware of the news that Gan, Gross and Prasad extended their original conjecture to non-tempered cases in their recent paper.
-In \cite[Conjecture 9.1]{Gan1}, they formulated the general global (local) GGP conjecture for automorphic representations in global (local) $A$-packets.
-However, the automorphic representations in a non-tempered $A$-packet are not necessarily cuspidal.
-Therefore, to formulate the general GGP conjecture including non-tempered representations, one needs to regularize both $\mathcal{B}_{\chi'}$ and $\mathcal{FJ}_{\psi,\mu}$.
-For this reason, they formulated \cite[Conjecture 9.1]{Gan1} assuming the existence of the regularized period integral in each cases.
-With our regularized Bessel and Fourier-Jacobi period integral in Definition \ref{rdef}, we can now state their general conjecture more explicitly. (see Remark \ref{well}.)
-We also expect that the properties of the regularized periods established in this paper will help prove the general GGP conjecture.
+Upon the completion of this paper, we became aware that Gan, Gross and Prasad extended their original conjecture to non-tempered cases in their recent paper.
+In \cite[Conjecture 9.1]{Gan1}, they formulated a comprehensive global (resp. local) GGP conjecture for automorphic representations within global (resp. local) $A$-packets.
+However, automorphic representations in non-tempered $A$-packet need not necessarily be cuspidal.
+Therefore, for the formulation of the all-encompassing GGP conjecture including non-tempered representations, one needs to regularize both $\mathcal{B}_{\chi'}$ and $\mathcal{FJ}_{\psi,\mu}$.
+For this reason, they formulated \cite[Conjecture 9.1]{Gan1} assuming the existence of certain regularized period integrals in each case.
+With the introduction of our regularized Bessel and Fourier--Jacobi period integrals as outlined in Definition \ref{rdef}, we are now equipped to present their overarching conjecture in a more explicit manner (as outlined in Remark \ref{well}).
+We anticipate that the properties of the established regularized periods expounded in this paper will play a pivotal role in substantiating the general GGP conjecture.